 Check out the video to see just what a delightful jewel this is for camping in Michiana.
 We would have stayed longer but it was filled up after our two-night stay.

 To tell you the truth, we so enjoyed this campground that I hate to share it.
-Like a good fisherman never reveals his favorite fishing hole, I am reluctant to tell too many people about the Goff Lake RV Campground because those hard-to-get-overnight spots might get harder-to-get.
+Like a good fisherman never reveals his favorite fishing hole, I am reluctant to tell too many people about the Goff Lake RV Campground.
+Those hard-to-get-overnight spots might get harder-to-get.
 Oh well.

 After our Goff Lake camping in Michiana, we headed 25 miles down the road to Elkhart and a visit to our friend Steve Hite of Organized Obie, the company that makes nets and organizing gear for RVs.
 We were last there back in June when Steve helped us find ways to improve the storage in our new 2020 Leisure Travel Vans Wonder RTB Class C RV.